Infertility causes and treatment

 Common tests for women include a pelvic exam, ultrasound to check the ovaries and uterus and blood test to check hormone levels.
 A hysterosalpingogram (HSG) can show whether the fallopian tubes are open or closed.
 Men will likely have a semen analysis and blood test.9

-- Surgery for women with cysts, fibroids, endometriosis or blocked tubes
+- Surgery may be an option for women with cysts, fibroids, endometriosis or blocked tubes

-- Assisted reproductive technology (ART), such as in vitro fertilization, or IVF.
-In vitro fertilization involves surgically removing eggs from the ovaries, combining them with sperm in a controlled setting, then — if the eggs become fertilized — returning them to the woman’s body, or donating them to another woman.
+- Assisted reproductive technology, like in vitro fertilization (IVF), involves surgically removing eggs from the ovaries, combining them with sperm in a controlled setting, then — if the eggs become fertilized — returning them to the woman’s body, or donating them to another woman.
 It can be expensive and complex.10

-- Intrauterine insemination (IUI).
-IUI is a procedure that involves removing sperm and placing it directly into the uterus around the time of ovulation.
-It’s a shortcut for the sperm to get to the egg.11 This is common for same-sex couples who want to become pregnant.
+- Intrauterine insemination (IUI) is a procedure that involves placing sperm directly into the uterus around the time of ovulation.
+It’s a shortcut for the sperm to get to the egg.11 This can be a good option for same-sex female couples who want to become pregnant.

 Psychological impact of infertility